My Scouting Approach for Corporate Events

 Let’s imagine two scenarios.
 I will try not to exaggerate in favor of scouting over just showing up.
 I won’t have too.

 After spending approximately an hour scouting the venue in Reno NV, I was able to collect a wealth of information that I otherwise might not have had.
 Now, I know the general lighting for the entire hall and I know the specific lighting for the various parts of the stage.
 I have preset my ISO, color temp and exposure settings to begin the shoot.
 I made contact with the production manager, coordinator and maybe a security guard giving me points of contact should I need anything or have any questions.
 I know where the President will be standing during his keynote and I have an idea of the best backgrounds.
-There are three locations where I am able to shoot from and I know what lenses I will need to take advantage of each spot.
+There are three locations where I can shoot from and I know what lenses I will need to take advantage of each spot.
 I know where the President will enter and exit the stage preparing me for any candid opportunities that might arise.
 The coordinator has walked me through the sequence of events and I can now envision how the shoot should play out.
 This helps me plan for any problems or opportunities I might encounter.
 I received instructions from the Secret Service and I understand what I can and can’t do, where I can be and not be.
 Am I still anxious?
 Well yes, I’m an anxious person, but I’m not panicking and I feel ready.